The 21st Professor Andrzej Bartnicki Forum for the Advanced Studies of the United States

 • broader overviews and syntheses

-The Forum aims to reflect the diversity of Polish Americanist scholarship and beyond, drawing from history, political science, sociology, economics, cultural studies, literary studies, and other interdisciplinary fields.
+The Forum aims to reflect the interdisciplinary diversity of Polish Americanist scholarship and beyond, drawing from history, political science, sociology, economics, cultural studies, literary studies, and other fields.

-Submission deadline: January 31, 2026
+Proposal submission deadline: January 31, 2026

 Notification of acceptance: March 1, 2026

-Languages of the conference: English and Polish
+Conference languages: English and Polish

 News